SharpPig/Live-State-Replication-System/README.md

 **Eventual consistency.** Replicas may lag behind core by the network round-trip time.
 In practice on localhost this is <1ms, but may be longer on production networks.
 Each entry carries a timestamp so the caller knows exactly how stale the data is.

 There is no read-writes guarantee across services, but for this application I found it to be suitable.
 If you write to core and immediately read from a replica (within the network round-trip time), you might miss the core write.
-This is the right trade-off for this read system like a sportsbook where:
+This is the right trade-off for this read system like a sbook where:
 - Odds and scores update frequently but millisecond staleness is acceptable
 - Read throughput matters far more than perfect latency consistency